A Visit from St. Nicholas

-The poem has been called "arguably the best-known verses ever written by an American" and is largely responsible for some of the conceptions of Santa Claus from the mid-nineteenth century to today.
+The poem has been called "arguably the best-known verses ever written by an American" and is largely responsible for some of the conceptions of Santa Claus from the mid-19th century to today.
 It has had a massive effect on the history of Christmas gift-giving.
 Before the poem gained wide popularity, American ideas had varied considerably about Saint Nicholas and other Christmastide visitors.
-A Visit from St. Nicholas eventually was set to music and has been recorded by many artists.
+"A Visit from St. Nicholas" eventually was set to music and has been recorded by several artists.

 Plot

-On the night of Christmas Eve, a family is settling down to sleep when the father is disturbed by noises on their lawn.
-Looking out the window, he sees Santa Claus (Saint Nicholas) in a sleigh pulled by eight reindeer.
-After landing his sleigh on the roof, Santa enters the house by sliding down the chimney.
+On the night of Christmas Eve, a family is settling down to sleep when the father is awakened by noises on their lawn.
+Looking out the window, he sees Santa Claus, also known as Saint Nicholas, in a sleigh pulled by eight reindeer.

+After landing his sleigh on the roof, Santa bounds down the chimney.
 He carries a sack of toys, and the father watches his visitor deliver presents and fill the stockings hanging by the fireplace, and laughs to himself.
 They share a conspiratorial moment before Santa bounds up the chimney again.
 As he flies away, Santa calls out "Happy Christmas to all, and to all a good night."